smikhalevski/locale-matcher/README.md

 # Performance

-Clone this repo and use `npm ci && npm run perf` to run the performance testsuite.
+Clone this repo and use `npm ci && npm run perf` to run the performance test suite.

 |  | Ops/sec |
 | --- | ---: |